gkzhb/yabai-spaces/README.md

 - Display yabai spaces in Mac OS menu bar.
   - Separate spaces belonging to different monitors (two monitors in the above image, and spaces of them are separated by '>')
   - Highlight current space for each monitor and markup focused space (displayed spaces are in red, focused space is wrapped by '<<' '>>')
-  - Show up yabai spaces' labels, and you can easily customize them with a simple script
+  - Show up yabai spaces' labels, and you can easily customize them in a simple script
-    - If you want to customize how the space is displayed, you can edit `get_space_display_string` function in [`yabai.1d.py`](./yabai.1d.py) as you wish.

 ## Requirements